lnstreit/Mens-sana-in-corpore-sano/index.md

        width="500">
 </div>

-We used a random forest classifier
+We trained a random forest classifier.

 <div class="figure"
      style="text-align:center">
   <img src=".\images\valid_curve.png"
-       width="500">
+       width="600">
 </div>

 However, when plotting the classes as a function of scores, we can clearly see that these scores cannot predict happiness.